fineminekine/BoneLabCrapUninstaller/README.md

 ### Deleting unsubscribed mods

-This is the main functionality of the script, which is both simple and terrifying at the same time, haha.
-This part of the script will look through your installed mods and subscribed mods by their IDs, and find out which mods are not matching.
-After that, it will confirm with the user to make sure if they want to delete the listed mods printing out all of the mods that are going to be deleted in a text file called `modsToDelete.txt`.
+This is the main functionality of BLCU, which is both simple and terrifying at the same time, haha.
+This part of BLCU will look through your installed mods and subscribed mods by their IDs, and find out which mods are not matching.
+After that, it will confirm with the user to make sure if they want to delete the listed mods, printing out all of the mods that are going to be deleted in a text file called `modsToDelete.txt`.

 > [!Warning]
-> I am not responsible for mods that have been deleted that was already selected to be deleted by the script.
+> I am not responsible for mods that have been deleted that was already selected to be deleted by BLCU.
 If you aren't sure about deleting certain mods, then refer to the generated `modsToDelete.txt` file and find which mods you want to delete via their barcode.

 After the user confirms that they want to delete the mods, it will then select a mod to be deleted (which is displayed on the `modsToDelete.txt` file) individually, and delete it's respective folder and .manifest file.